cyipt/popupCycleways/article.md

 enable this shift and make it safer for people who choose to walk, cycle or wheel for essential trips or for exercise” (Transport Scotland 2020).
 On 9<sup>th</sup> May 2020, the UK government announced a £250 million package for pop-up active transport infrastructure (Reid 2020).
+Significantly, alongside funding, this includes announcement of fast-tracking of long-awaited guidance, an updated Cycling and Walking Investment Strategy and legal changes to protect vulnerable road users (Government 2020).
+These are objectives that the cycling advocacy community has campaigned for over the last decade, with little progress.
-Evidence is needed to ensure that such investment is spent effectively and were it is most needed.
+There is active discussion amongst cycling advocacy communities about where on-street improvements should be made.
+Evidence is needed to ensure that such investment is spent effectively and where it is most needed.

 Most pop-up active transport infrastructure can be classified into three broad categories: